 All households access HUD-funded Joint TH/RRH projects via CARES.
 Projects must offer both components.
-Participants can choose what housing setting makes the most sense, which may include TH only, RRH only, or TH and RRH.
-The choice should be driven by client choice and needs.
+Participants can choose what housing setting makes the most sense, including TH only, RRH only, or TH and RRH.
+The client's choice and needs should drive the choice.